shovon05/shovon05/README.md

 - 👋 Hi, I’m @shovon05
-- 👀 I’m interested in learning
+- 👀 I’m interested in learning new stuff
 - 🌱 I’m currently learning CS
 - 💞️ I’m looking to collaborate on OS Projects
 - 📫 How to reach me? mail me